napari/docs/docs/getting_started/open_images.md

 There are two possibilities for reader plugins: they can either be specialized in reading one single file format, or they can be more generic and bundle multiple readers.
 Using a generic reader plugin has the advantage of reducing the number of plugins and ensuring homogeneous behavior across formats.
 However, specialized readers may provide more advanced features for a given format.

 If multiple readers are available for a given format, when drag-and-dropping a file, or opening an image via the menu `File -> Open` you will be prompted to select which plugin to use.
-If you have set a default you can also adjust it in `Settings -> Preferences -> Plugins -> File Readers` by entering the desired extension and selecting the preferred plugin from the dropdown.
+If you have set a default you can also adjust it in `Preferences -> Plugins -> File Readers` by entering the desired extension and selecting the preferred plugin from the dropdown.

 ![Plugin reader options](../_static/images/plugin-reader-choice.png)